Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Methodology

 We explain how to compute the answer vector given neural matrices by a toy example.
 Full detail of the rigorous derivation is in Appendix~\ref{app:methodology details} and the analysis of its complexity is in Appendix~\ref{app:complexity of FIT}.
 We infer a fuzzy vector $C_{u}\in[0,1]^{|\entity|}$ to represent the fuzzy set for every node $u$ in the query graph, with this help, we remove node and edge step by step and updating $C_u$ for corresponding nodes simultaneously, keeping the answer vector the same on a smaller graph.
 Our techniques extend traditional symbolic search methods, like~\citet{yannakakis_algorithms_1981} in database theory and~\citet{dechter_network-based_1987} in constrain satisfaction problem, see more discussion in Appendix~\ref{app: connection to traditional}.

 To illustrate our FIT briefly, we explain each step shown in Figure~\ref{fig:FIT toy example}.
 1. We initialize the constant entity by giving it a one-hot vector as its fuzzy set.
 2. We remove the constant entity and update the fuzzy set of the nodes that are connected to the constant.
 3. We remove a leaf variable and update the fuzzy vector of its neighbor.
 4. Since it is a circle in the graph, we enumerate possible candidates in the fuzzy set of a variable and make it a constant.
 5. Similar to step 2, we remove the constant.
 6. The query graph contains only the free variable and the final answer is naturally its fuzzy set.
+We note this example has included all three features that should be considered according to our Theorem~\ref{thm:reduce to TF}: existential leaf, multigraph, and cyclic graph.

-Finally, as all the computation in the FIT is differentiable, the loss is defined as cross entropy of the predicted answer vector~$A$ with the real answer~$\mathcal{A}$:
+Finally, as all the computations in the FIT are differentiable, the loss is defined as cross-entropy of the predicted answer vector~$A$ with the real answer~$\mathcal{A}$:

 In this way, backward propagation helps to fine-tune the neural link predictors using data of the complex query, rather than just one-hop queries.